Clinical Education

 Clinical Placements

-During the 2½-year clinical experience, students will be rotated through several clinical sites and have experiences with several preceptors.
-During the clinical experience, a preceptor who has successfully completed the University of Arkansas Preceptor Training must directly supervise athletic training students.
-The experience typically includes:
+During the clinical education experience, students will be rotated through several clinical sites and have experiences with several preceptors.
+During the clinical education experience, a preceptor who has successfully completed the University of Arkansas Preceptor Training will provide a mentored educational experience to athletic training students.

-- Students of the University of Arkansas MAT are responsible for finding potential immersive clinical experiences with the assistance of the Clinical Education Coordinator.
-This means that students can find internship-type opportunities in any athletic training setting, anywhere in the US as a clinical site so long as the minimum requirements to become a clinical site and preceptor can be met in reasonable time.
-There may be previously established relationships between the University of Arkansas MAT and other entities that could be available to students on a first-come, first-served basis.
+Students in the University of Arkansas M.A.T. are responsible for finding potential Summer 2 immersive clinical education experiences with the assistance of the Clinical Education Coordinator.
+This means that students can find opportunities in any athletic training setting, anywhere in the U.S., as a clinical site so long as the minimum requirements to become a clinical site and preceptor can be met in reasonable time.
+In addition, students must have met program specified benchmarks to ensure that they are ready for their immersive clinical education experience.

 Students may be expected to complete/participate in supplemental clinical education activities, complete required paperwork outlined in each course syllabus, and successfully pass an OSCE, SP encounters and comprehensive examination.